What is LGP?

 A journal is provided for all participants and they are given weekly assignments to write their thoughts about leadership.
 This exercise hones their writing skills and creates an immersive learning experience focused on leadership.

 We will bring in several experts to run workshops and give talks on various topics.
 All speakers are urged to create a participatory learning environment in which participants engage in discussion and consider how content can be applied in real-world scenarios.

 Each participant will have a turn at assigning a journaling topic every week, and open discussion will follow.
 The e-learning assignment also gives participants opportunity to actively participate in discussion on leadership topics, and all guest speakers will be encouraged to involve participants in their talks or workshops.

 The LGP projects compels participants to learn on the job and interact with subject matter experts, honing their communication and critical thinking tools.
 The real-world nature of these projects obligates the participants to dive deep into their research and ensure that they learn from experts.

-Organization Effectiveness practices the 70-20-10 philosophy of professional development, in which 70% of learning should come from workplace experience, 20% from interaction with other people, and 10 from reading and classroom learning.
+UT Learning & Development practices the 70-20-10 philosophy of professional development, in which 70% of learning should come from workplace experience, 20% from interaction with other people, and 10% from reading and classroom learning.

 LGP will apply this philosophy to guide participants’ learning experience in the following topics: